ShahidHashmi1/accessibilitychallenge/README.md

 This is sample text for mock up.

 **SUBMISSION**
-This is sample text for submission.
+this is another sample or something.